 In dog bite lawsuits, dog bite expert opinion about California leash laws could be used to educate a jury about the necessity and value of these kind of laws.
 The common theme found in most leash law regulations state that a when a dog is on public property, it must be attached to a leash leash held by a competent person.
 Hence, in principle, leash laws are designed to protect the public from dogs running at large.
-Different jurisdictions often have variations on this basic theme, such as the length of the leash allowed, and whether voice control over the dog obivates the need for the dog being physically attached to a leash (as in Livermore, California).
+Different jurisdictions often have variations and caveats on this basic theme, such as the length of the leash allowed, the ability of the person holding the leash, and in some instances whether voice control over the dog precludes the need for the dog being physically attached to a leash.

 The leash law for the County of Los Angeles, California (Section 10.32.010) states: